Azure-Samples/contoso-real-estate/README.md

 # Package the app using the environment variables in .azure/env + deploy the code on Azure
 azd deploy
 ```

+>The `--use-device-code` flag is used log in by using a device code instead of a browser.
+Which may resolve any browser issues when attempting to login.
+>For more information on when & why to use flags , please check [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/reference#azd-auth-login)

 > If you encounter issues with the Azure Developer CLI, please open an issue [here](https://github.com/Azure/azure-dev/issues/new/choose).